 Silk Ribbon Embroidery Tutorial - Small Iris

-As I mentioned in the earlier lesson
+As I mentioned in the earlier post

-on the Bearded Iris, this is a more
+Iris, this is a more petite version of an Iris

-petite version of an Iris in 4 mm. ribbon.
+in 4 mm. ribbon.

-Step 1: Make a loose detached chain for the lower petal.
+3: Make a loose detached chain for the lower petal.

-Make Two Ribbon Stitches to the side as above, leaving a area in the middle.
+side as above, leaving a area in the middle.

-Step 3: Take three Ribbon Stitches upwards,
+4: Take three Ribbon Stitches upwards, using the

-using the open area in the centre.
+open area in the centre.
+This will cover where the

-This will cover where the side stitches have begun.
+side stitches have begun.

-and make One Ribbon Stitch into the Detached Chain, Lower Petal.
+Ribbon Stitch into the Detached Chain, Lower Petal.

-Step 5: Make stems with tightly rolled 7 mm.
+6: Make stems with tightly rolled 7 mm.
 Green

 Ribbon, straight or folded Ribbon Stitch Leaves as in the